ryanshriver/cucumber-ruby/README.md

 #### 3. custom `Scale`'s

 At creation time, each outcome (or key result) is associated with a custom `Scale` of measure.
-`Scale`'s are the code that collects your data in your environment to report progress.
+Scale's are the code that collects your data in your environment to report progress.
 `mobiusloop` ships with a few example scales, however teams are encouraged to create custom scales to meet their needs.

 To create a Scale, create a new Ruby class that extends `Scale` and then implement the `measure` method.
 Next, update the `.goal`